We’ve spent the past 6 months reviewing every SkyBell video doorbell along with many other video doorbells on the market today.

 Field of View

 Two main accessories come with both video doorbells.
-The first is a wedge that allows you to angle your doorbell to place it more evenly.
+The first product is a wedge that allows you to angle your doorbell to place it more steadily.
 This is helpful if your home has siding or other angular slats that may direct the video upwards.
-The wedge will provide a flat surface so that your doorbell is even.
-Skybell also offers a digital doorbell adapter that lets you use your traditional doorbell chime.
+The wedge will provide a flat surface so that your doorbell is balanced.
+SkyBell also offers a digital doorbell adapter that lets you use your traditional chime.

 Winner: Trim Plus